AugmentedMode/Music-Move/README.md

 ## Usage
 ### 1. Export Apple Music playlists to XML File <br >
 The first step is to select the playlist you want to import over and export it as an XML file.
-You do this buy selecting File -> Library -> Export Playlist.
+You do this by selecting File -> Library -> Export Playlist.
 Save the resulting file as whatever you would like in the same directory as the directory you cloned this repo into. <br>

 ### 2. Install dependencies <br >
 Install spotipy (use **pip3 install spotipy**) <br >